-A: Using the CreditAdvise™ app, pick your preferred credit card and complete the third party credit card application.
+A: Using the CreditAdvise™ app, you may pick your preferred credit card and may complete a third party credit card application.
 The credit card company will provide a card, subject to their terms and conditions.
 Typically, customers receive their credit cards within weeks.
 Your regular payments on that credit card will be reported, and can gradually improve your credit score and enable you to obtain more favorable terms.

 Q: Does the Canada Credit Improvement System work?

 A: Enabled by the CreditAdvise™ app, we use our expert credit services, knowledgeable staff, our tried and tested applications, devices and tools, and over twenty years of experience with credit issues to help you.
 We have an amazing track record and have dealt with almost every type of credit situation successfully.
 That said, it is impossible to guarantee a change in your credit due to the many different factors involved.
 Making sure that all of your bills and debts are paid on time and being diligent is the best way to insure credit improvement.

 Q: Is everyone successful with the Canada Credit Improvement System?

 A: No. All committed customers are successful, however, if you use the CreditAdvise™ app and take the program seriously, pay your bills and debts on time, and utilize the credit improvement tools provided, we have no doubt you will be successful.
 We want you to succeed and we are here to help.
 The customers that are not successful in our program are those who are not committed to meeting their payment obligations for bills and debts, or who do other things that jeopardize their own credit.

 Much like a gym membership; buying the membership in the Canada Credit Improvement System™ is not enough; you will not see positive results unless you actually go to the gym and utilize the facility.
 Positive results will not happen if you do not use the apps and tools provided or to change your spending and payment habits.

 Q: Who are your typical clients?